 The Candlelight Carol Service

 Join us in the candlelit elegance of The Brick Church’s sanctuary for our Service of Nine Lessons and Carols featuring the professional voices of The Brick Church Choir under the direction of Keith S. Tóth.
 Organist Daniel Kirk-Foster will accompany the choir on our acclaimed Coignet-Casavant Frères pipe organ.
 This service of traditional Advent and Christmas sacred music is a cherished Brick Church tradition and one that will bring beauty, peace and joy to you amidst the busy holiday season.

 Admission is free.
 Due to the meditative nature of the service, parents are requested to avail themselves of the childcare provided during this service.
 To request childcare, email Lena Tharp and include the names and ages of your children.
-The 2016 Candlelight Carol Service booklet may be viewed here.
 For further information, contact Minister of Music Keith S. Tóth at 212-289-4400, ext.
-231 or email.
+231 or by email.